Table of Contents

 This is a mini version for the classic midway swinging pirate ship ride.
 Riders must be 42″ tall to go on alone or be with a parent or guardian.
 Handheld infants are not permitted.
 Guests over 60″ tall must be with a child and there is a maximum of one adult per row.

 This little race car ride doesn’t look like much, but every parent I know loves it.
 The spin around the corners is really fast and fun.
 Riders must be 42″ tall to go on alone or be with a parent or guardian.
-Handheld infants are not permitted and those over 60″ tall must be with a child.
+Handheld infants are not permitted.
+Those over 60″ tall must be with a child.

 Sally’s Love Buggies

 Sally’s Love Buggies are little cars that go round and round and up and down and you control how high with a handle.
 Riders must be 44″ tall to go on alone or be with a parent or guardian.
-Handheld infants are not permitted and those over 60″ tall must be with a child.
+Handheld infants are not permitted.
+Those over 60″ tall must be with a child.

 This is Snoopy’s version of a mini Ferris wheel.
 Riders must be 42″ tall to go on alone or be with a parent or guardian.
-Handheld infants are not permitted and those over 60″ tall must be with a child.
+Handheld infants are not permitted.
+Those over 60″ tall must be with a child.

 Snoopy’s Space Race

 These are little rocket ships that gently spin and go up in the air.
-Riders must be shorter than 60″ to ride and handheld infants are not permitted.
+Riders must be shorter than 60″ to ride.
+Handheld infants are not permitted.

 Snoopy Vs. Red Baron